emqx/cloud-docs/en_US/vas/nat-gateway.md

 :::

 The NAT gateway provides network address translation services.
-Before the NAT gateway is activated, some functions of the Dedicated deployment, such as extended authentication and data integration, cannot access public network resources.
+Before the NAT gateway is activated, some functions of the Dedicated/Premium deployment, such as extended authentication and data integration, cannot access public network resources.
 Once subscribed, it allows access through public network addresses.

 ## Subscribe to the Service